well-knits/tomatotomato/README.md

 ## Run

-Run 'tomatotomato-server' to start a new tomato session.
+Run `tomatotomato-server` to start a new tomato session.
 A session runs for 25 minutes and then breaks for 5 minutes before starting again.
+A `tomatotomato-server` is also a `tomatotomato-client`.
+Make sure that there's only one server running simultaniously, otherwise weird things will happen.

-Run 'tomatotomato-client' to start listening for and joining tomato sessions on your network.
+Run `tomatotomato-client` to start listening for and joining tomato sessions on your local network.
+You need someone on your local network to be the server for this to work.

 ## Licence